-Southern Italy Bike Tour – Puglia & Basilicata
+Southern Italy Bike Tour – Puglia & Basilicata Write a review

-The biking is more moderate than our Tuscany bike tour, but there are plenty of optional extension rides for those who want something a bit more strenuous!
+The biking is more moderate than our Tuscany bike tour, but there are plenty of optional extension rides for those who want something a bit more strenuous.
 The hotels have been chosen to let you to experience Puglia’s countryside and village life.
-Our first night is in Bari, the capital of Puglia, where you can explore the city’s beautiful medieval center as well as the broad 19th century boulevards lined with majestic date palms.
+Our first night is in Bari, the capital of Puglia, where you can explore its beautiful medieval center as well as the broad 19th century boulevards lined with majestic date palms.
 Our next two nights are at a wonderful boutique hotel in a converted 16th century convent in the charming baroque village of Conversano.
 Then we spend two nights in a lovely resort near the sea, and we finish at a 4-star hotel in the heart of Matera.
 (Luggage is transferred by van.
 1 night Bari, 2 nights Conversano, 2 nights near Fasano, 2 nights Matera.)

 Southern Italy Bike Tour – Puglia & Basilicata itinerary

 Today begins with a gentle ride to the stunning cliff-side town of Polignano a Mare.
 Here, the vertical cliffs surmounted by 16th-century palazzi plunge dramatically into the Adriatic.
 We stop for lunch at a beach-side taverna in the shadow of the 17th century monastery of San Vito.
 The afternoon ride takes us back up to Conversano past whitewashed “masseria,” the imposing fortified manor houses that are the legacy of dangerous medieval times when corsairs raided the coast.
 You have free time this afternoon to wander through Conversano’s maze of cobbled streets and shop or simply enjoy a chilled glass of wine in the piazza before a special dinner at a family-run farm in the countryside just outside of Conversano.
-(Mileage: 50 km/30 mi).
+Mileage: 50 km/30 mi.
+Overnight Conversano.
 Hotel, breakfast and dinner included.

 Today we ride down to the seaside and visit the beautiful whitewashed town of Monopoli.
 It lies on a quiet harbor and has elegant Renaissance palazzi throughout the medieval streets.
 An imposing castle built by Charles V to protect the town in the days of piracy and Turkish corsairs still quietly guards the port.
 Return to the hotel to enjoy a dip in the pool before dinner at the elegant restaurant.
+Overnight near Alberobello.
 Hotel, breakfast and dinner included.

-Bike to the hilltop village of Locorotondo this morning, and enjoy its lovely Baroque center and a stop at a local cafe serving up fresh cannoli and other delicacies.
+Bike to the hilltop village of Ostuni this morning and enjoy its lovely Baroque center and a stop at a local cafe serving up fresh cannoli and other delicacies.
 In the afternoon we say goodbye to the bikes and transfer by van to Matera, another UNESCO World Heritage site.
 Matera is one of the most visually stunning towns in Italy, as its inhabitants carved their homes, shops and churches right into the cliff-side of a dramatic gorge.
 Abandoned in the 1950′s, the old town has been reborn as artists, restaurants, and local citizens have rejuvenated and restored the area.
 It is one of our favorite towns in Italy, for its unique architecture and aesthetic, but also for the fantastic food!
-We also love the hotel, the Basiliani, much of which is carved directly into the rock supporting the city.
+We also love the hotel, the Basiliani (or similar) much of which is carved directly into the rock supporting the city.
 Tonight is a free night dinner so you can choose to eat light or go lavish.
-Overnight in Matera.
+Overnight Matera.
 Hotel and breakfast included.
 Dinner not included

 Begin the day with a guided visit of Matera’s fascinating ‘Sassi’, then you can take an adventurous walk down into the gorge where we discover ancient rock-hewn churches.
 You can also take the rest of the day off to explore Matera on your own.
 We have one final epic dinner to conclude a great week.
-Overnight in Matera.
+Overnight Matera.
 Hotel, breakfast and dinner included.

 We offer a morning transfer to the Bari train station for the most convenient train to Rome.
 Transfers to the Bari airport can also be arranged for an additional cost.
 Breakfast and transfer included.